Help center Build/Edit Workflows

 You can customize task permissions with any combination that you need on any or all of your tasks.

-In the example below, the permissions are turned off for anyone with the share link.
-This means that the task is visible to your members and guests but hidden to anyone viewing the workflow run via a share link.
+In the example below, the permissions are set to View and complete for All Organization but View only for All Guests and No access for the Share link.
+This means that the task is visible to all your members and they can complete it too.
+But your guests can only view this task without completing it and it’s hidden to anyone viewing the workflow run via a share link.

-Note: “All members” includes any full members or free members in your organization (excluding guests).
+Note: “All Organization” includes any Members or Guests (Internal) in your organization (excluding Guests (External and Anonymous)).

-Below, we have the permissions switched on for members only.
-This means this task is visible to all members (and admins) but hidden from our guests, and anyone viewing the workflow run via a share link.
+Below, we have the permissions set to View and complete for All Organization only.
+This means this task is visible to all members (and admins) and they can complete it but it’s hidden from your Guests (External), and anyone viewing the workflow run via a share link (they can neither see it nor complete it).

-You can create any set of permissions that you’d like which allows you to give visibility of different tasks, to different users.
+You can create any set of permissions that you’d like, allowing you to give visibility of different tasks to different users.

 User-specific permissions